cam-pagne/Rana-Moth-WASD/README.md

 <details>
   <summary><h4>What's changed from the original?</h4></summary>

-- Added the WASD up button, sunk some of the shell under the WASD cluster to add mounting points for the Pico.
+- Added the WASD style up button
+- Sunk some of the shell under the WASD cluster to add mounting points for the Raspberry Pico.
-- Removed a modifier button and moved them to be more comfortable to use.
+- Removed a modifier button and moved the position of them to be more comfortable to use.
-- Changed the USB-C port location to accommodate for WASD, fitted for ModelUD.
+- Changed the USB-C port location to accommodate for WASD layout, port slot fitted for ModelUD.
 - Enlarged the hinge rounded edges to provide a more secure friction fit for when you want to play in 'prism' mode.
 - Added a lip to the hinge to lock in the desired prism angle.
 - Changed thickness of the hinge pin holes to have a tighter friction fit.
-- Changed magnet hole size to accommodate larger magnets that could snap the controller firmly together.
+- Changed magnet hole size to accommodate larger magnets that snap the controller firmly together.
 - Filleted the edges of the controller to give it a nice rounded feel.

   </details>